Ma Siju

-Ma Siju was a Chinese pianist, cellist, and Dean of Central Conservatory of Music, China's leading music school.
+Ma Siju was a Chinese pianist, cellist.

 Early life

 On April 25, 1920, Ma was born as Ma Siju in Haifeng county in Guangdong Province, China.
 Ma's father was Ma Yuhang.
-Ma's father was a finance minister of Guangdong, China.
-Ma's older brother was Ma Sicong (b.1912).
+Ma had a musical family, her older brother was the well-known Chinese violinist, composer and music educator Ma Sicong (b.1912).
 Ma's other siblings include brother Ma Sihong (b.
-1923), Ma Sisun, and sister Ma Siyun.
+1922), sister Ma Sisun and Ma Siyun are all Chinese first generation classical musicians.

 Ma started learning piano when she was 10 years old.
 In 1934, Ma moved to Shanghai with her family.